johnshearing/deep_avatar/README.md

 <a href="https://johnshearing.github.io/">Main list of projects</a>

-#### Creating a.i. avatars which give the same answers as the person for which they are modeled.
+#### Creating a.i.
+Avatars Which Answer The Same As Their Human Models.

 The first deep avatar will be modeled after Abraham Hicks.
 The second deep avatar will be modeled after Charles Hoskinson.